lucasherediadv/dot/README.md

 ## Management

 Instead of manually copying configuration files to different locations, this repository uses ***symbolic links***.
-To automate the symbolic linking process, I use a bash scriptthat takes care of creating links for all neccessary files.
+To automate the symbolic linking process, I use a bash script that takes care of creating links for all neccessary files.

 ## Installation